 Other Options: Scroll down on Sprint's page, and you'll find one option outside of unlimited data if you only want a single line with Sprint.
 The carrier will give you 2GB of LTE data for $40 a month.
 (That price includes a $5 monthly autopay discount.)
 While Sprint will only throttle you if you use more than 2GB instead of charging you an overage fee, it's still not a very compelling option, considering that Sprint's prepaid service offers double the data at the same rate.
 And Verizon's lone tiered plan for single lines features 5GB of data, but though it costs $15 more each month than what Sprint charges.

 Best Prepaid Plan

 Prepaid customers can now opt for unlimited data, too, and it looks a lot like Sprint's postpaid unlimited plan, right down to the promotional pricing.
-A line of unlimited data costs prepaid customers $60, but until Sept.
-14, Sprint's knocking that down to $50 through October 31, 2018.
+A line of unlimited data costs prepaid customers $60.
 You can add a second line for $40 and additional lines for free at the moment.
 (Normally, you'd pay $30 per line for lines three, four and five.)
-That price only lasts through next October.
+That price only lasts through January 2019.
 After that, it's the same $160 for four lines of unlimited data that Sprint charges postpaid customers.